Entropy as a function of magnetization for a 2D spin-ice model exhibiting a Kasteleyn transition: The model

 When $h=0$, i.e.\ in the absence of an external magnetic field, there are six degenerate ground-state configurations.
 They are shown in the left-hand inset of Fig.~\ref{C}:\ we shall call them the `ice-rule configurations,' and the manifold spanned by them the `ice-rule manifold.'

+This model is related to others in the literature by various transformations of the spin variables.
+For example, if we reverse the sign of each even-numbered row of spins, and simultaneously reverse the sign of the exchange integral on every vertical or diagonal bond, we obtain a model with all antiferromagnetic bonds.
+The price we pay is that the magnetic field is now staggered, changing sign from one row of spins to the next:\ thus the resulting model is the antiferromagnetic checkerboard model in a staggered magnetic field.
+A further mapping from a global Ising axis to local easy axes\cite{Moessner1998} maps it to the six-vertex model in a vertical electric field\cite{Yang1967}.
+However, the advantage of our version of the model lies in the especially simple picture it provides of the exponentially many states in the ice-rule manifold and of the associated Kasteleyn transition.

-Since this Ising model is magnetically frustrated, we do not expect it to show an ordering transition as the temperature is reduced.
-Rather, we expect a smooth crossover into a co-operative paramagnetic state in which every plaquette is in one of the ice-rule configurations.
-The density of defects (a measure of how many plaquettes are not in an ice-rule configuration) should vanish smoothly as the temperature tends to zero, and the specific heat will show a corresponding Schottky-like peak at temperatures $T \sim J/k_B$ but no sharp features.
+Because of these exponentially many ice-rule states, our model does not order as the temperature is reduced.
+Rather, it crosses over into a co-operative paramagnetic state in which every plaquette is in one of the ice-rule configurations.
+The density of defects (a measure of how many plaquettes are not in an ice-rule configuration) vanishes smoothly as the temperature tends to zero, and the specific heat shows a corresponding Schottky-like peak at temperatures $T \sim J/k_B$ but no sharp features.

-Because the ground-state degeneracy is exponential in the system size, the model will have a non-zero entropy density even at zero temperature.
+Because the ground-state degeneracy is exponential in the system size, the model has a non-zero entropy density even at zero temperature.
 A na{\"\i}ve estimate would suggest a value of $k_B \ln 6$ per plaquette, i.e.\ $\frac{1}{2} k_B \ln 6 \approx 0.896\,k_B$ per spin, due to the six-fold ground-state degeneracy.
 This estimate, however, is too na{\"\i}ve, since it ignores the important constraint that the ice-rule configurations chosen for two neighboring plaquettes must agree on the orientation of the spin at their shared corner.